 For example, if the certified interior designer goes shopping on client A's behalf, spending a number of hours in the process, and whilst doing that finds something for client B, but is unsuccessful in finding client A's products, who pays for the time?
 Who pays for the time, client A or B?

 Well, the answer is that client A still gets charged, but one may ask, "Is it fair?"
 Unfortunately client A still has to pay for time spent on his or her job.
 This leaves many clients feeling cheated.

 Also, how does a client trust that the number of hours a certified interior designer claims is correct and has not been inflated?

 These are the usual question asked by prospective clients.
 Rightly so!

 3. Percentage Over Costs

 This method is great for residential projects, though it may be used for commercial projects as well.
-Charges are the net or wholesale prices that the certified interior designer pays to the merchants, vendors etc.., and then a predetermined percentage mark-up is applied to the net cost.
+Charges are the net or wholesale prices that the interior designer pays to the merchants, vendors etc.., and then a predetermined percentage markup is applied to the net cost.

 The percentage charged depends on the nature of works to be executed, which can range from as low as 1% or less, if it’s a commercial contract (usually a large contract), and may go as high as 40% if it’s a small residential project.
 This means that the percentage charge will vary depending on the size of the project.

-Many prospective clients seem quite comfortable with this mode of billing as every item chosen and purchased will only be marked up by the percentage to cover for overheads and profit.
-And a certified interior designer feels very comfortable with the percentage over cost billing method as every single item, large or small, is compensated for.
+Many prospective clients seem quite comfortable with this mode of billing as every item that is chosen and purchased will only be marked up by the percentage to cover for overheads and profit.
+And a certified interior designer feels very comfortable with the percentage-over-cost billing method as every single item, large or small, is compensated for.
 And this may even be continuous if the client keeps on wanting additional stuff.